Tuition and Fees Policy and Procedure

 Students are individually responsible for the payment of tuition, fees and all other charges at FCC.
 If a third party such as, but not limited to, a federal, state, or municipal governmental agency or employer agrees to pay tuition and fees, students are not relieved of their primary responsibility.
 In the event that such a party fails to honor its agreement, the College reserves the right to bill students directly.

-Students with an unpaid balance greater than $250 must either pay the balance on the student account or enter into an installment plan prior to the current session start date for which they wish to register.
-The installment plan must be in effect at least one workday prior to the session start date for which they wish to register with at least one installment payment made.
+Credit students: Students with an unpaid balance must either pay the balance on the student account or enter into an installment plan prior to the current session start date for which they wish to register.

-Students with a delinquent balance from a previous semester will be dropped from future enrollment on the applicable Drop Zone date.
+Students with a delinquent balance from a previous semester will be dropped from future enrollment on the applicable Drop for Non-payment date.

-Official Transcripts and diplomas are withheld, and the student will be blocked from enrollment until all obligations are satisfied.
+The student will be blocked from enrollment until financial obligations are satisfied.

 Veterans: As part of the Veterans Benefits and Transition Act of 2018, the College will not impose any penalty, including the assessment of late fees, the denial of access to classes, libraries, or other institutional facilities, or the requirement that a covered individual borrow additional funds, on any covered individual because of the individual’s inability to meet their financial obligations to the institution due to the delayed disbursement funding from the Department of Veteran Affairs under Chapter 31, Vocational Rehabilitation and Employment, or Chapter 33, Post-9/11 GI Bill® benefits.
 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill.

 CEWD students must address all outstanding financial obligations to the College prior to registering for either credit or CEWD classes.
-CEWD students registering through the online registration system (https://frederick.edu/QuickEnroll) will be notified of an outstanding financial obligation and will be required to discuss repayment options with the Student Accounts office located in the Enrollment Center on the first floor of Jefferson hall, and to receive permission to register.
+CEWD students registering through the online registration system (https://frederick.edu/QuickEnroll) will be notified of an outstanding financial obligation.
+The Student Finance office is located in the Enrollment Center.
 When students have an outstanding financial obligation to the College, the procedure will be:

 1. A financial obligation indicator is placed on the student’s account at 30 days past due.
 Past due notices are sent to the address on record with the College.

-2. Accounts greater than 120 days past due will be sent to a collection agency and will be assessed a 17% collection fee.
+2. Accounts greater than 100 days past due may be sent to a collection agency and will be assessed a 17% collection fee.

 3. Once past due accounts have been sent to a collection agency the students must, at that time, satisfy the debt with the agency and not FCC.